-Mesa County has received a copy of the preliminary, March 6, 2009 Flood Insurance Study that covers the Town of Collbran, Town of DeBeque, City of Fruita, City of Grand Junction, Mesa County Unincorporated Areas, and Town of Palisade.
+Mesa County has received a copy of the 2012 Flood Insurance Study that covers the Town of Collbran, Town of DeBeque, City of Fruita, City of Grand Junction, Mesa County Unincorporated Areas, and Town of Palisade.
 This study has developed flood risk data for various areas of the community that will be used to establish actuarial flood insurance rates.
 This information will also be used by Mesa County to update existing floodplain regulations as part of the Regular Phase of the National Flood Insurance Program (NFIP), and by local and regional planners to further promote sound land use and floodplain development.

-In unincorporated Mesa County there are 156 propertiesAccording to the 2009 repetitive loss info from FEMA, within the unincorporated portions of the County we have approximately 156 properties with flood insurance policies and have had 16 paid flood claims since 1983 (note, 10 of those were during the 1983 and 1984 major flooding events, the other 6 are since that time).
-There is 1 repetitive loss property (parcel # 2697-273-00-063) with the following claims: claim #1: 6/8/95 in the amount of \$750; claim #2: 7/1/99 in the amount of \$2,267; and claim # 3: 7/10/01 in the amount of \$1,973.
+The following table details information provided by the Colorado Water Conservation Board regarding the number of active flood insurance policies in Mesa County communities in 2014.
+With this plan update, there remains a single repetitive loss property in Mesa County (unincorporated area) (parcel # 2697-273-00-063) with the following claims: claim #1: 6/8/95 in the amount of \$750; claim #2: 7/1/99 in the amount of \$2,267; and claim # 3: 7/10/01 in the amount of \$1,973.
 This property is partially within the FEMA regulatory floodway and partially within the regulatory flood fringe (Staley, 2009).